 Koala Walkabout presented by Kimberly-Clark Corporation

-Meet the only koalas in Texas – Kobi and Tekin – plus wallabies, lorikeets, and kookaburras!
+Meet the only koalas in Texas – Gummy and Tekin – plus emus, kangaroos, wallabies, lorikeets, and kookaburras!

-Across from the koala habitat, guests can visit the new interactive lorikeet aviary and feed these Australasian parrots a cup of nectar.
+Across from the koala habitat, guests can visit Lorikeet Landing and feed these Australasian parrots a cup of nectar.
 The rainbow lorikeets include the Swainson’s, Edward’s, and green-naped subspecies.
-Guests also will find two dusky lories, which are larger than the lorikeets and have shorter tails.
+Guests also will find dusky lories, which are larger than the lorikeets and have shorter tails.
 Lorikeets and lories are both members of the parrot family.
 They are characterized by thick, brush-like tongues that are ideal for lapping up the liquid nectar in flowers.
 Outside the aviary, guests can purchase a cup of nectar to feed the lorikeets and lories for $1.
 The friendly, hand-raised birds will sit on guests’ arms or hands and lap the nectar from the cup.

 Don’t miss the new kookaburras in front of the kangaroo, wallaby, and emu habitat.
-Brother and sister, Bondi and Adelaide are 12 years old.
 Named for the raucous laughing noise they make, the laughing kookaburras are members of the kingfisher family and are found in the same type of bush land and wooded habitats as koalas.